jaisharma10/ROS2_ToyotaPrius_LaneFollowing/README.md

 ## Support

 *NOTE:* all file paths in the repository are absolute and they may need to updated for you personal system.
-Below a list of files that may need to be correted.
+Below is a list of files that may need to be correted.
 - urdf/prius.world
 - world/prius_on_track_empty.world
 - world/prius_on_track.world